Eliza Anne Leslie-Melville: Life

-Eliza Anne Melville, or Leslie-Melville, (nee Smallbone) was born on 17 March 1829 in Brighton, Sussex, England.
+Eliza Anne Melville, or Leslie-Melville, (née Smallbone) was born on 17 March 1829 in Brighton, Sussex, England.
 She was daughter to James Smallbone and Frances Barrow.

 She married Alexander Melville, a painter, in 1855.
 During the years 1864-1874 they lived at No.34 Fitsroy Square, London.
 In 1890 they returned to Fitsroy Square, No. 6, where they lived until her husband died in 1892.
 After the death of her husband she moved to 49 Portsdown Road, Paddington and began to use the name Leslie-Melville.
 They had three daughters.
 Two of which became painters.

 She wrote a book, $2000 Reward, which was published in 1871.
 By this time her husband had become deaf.
 Mrs. Alexander Melville, who enjoys some considerable reputation as a painter, has brought out for this holiday season a children's book - Lloyd's Weekly NewspaperShe wrote in the preface why, as an artist, she ventures ‘to appear before the public as an authoress’.
 Her book was inspired by a young boy she noticed while walking on the street.
 She approached his mother and the rest of his family who ‘from the character of the whole,’ it occurred to her ‘would make a good subject for a picture’.
 She asked the mother to bring her children and visit her.
 The mother and her children visited and Melville was ‘more than ever pleased with the romantic little boy’ who subsequently often sat for her.
 Melville became ‘much attached’ to her ‘little friend’ who later fell ill and, with Melville at his bedside, died.
 The story written in the book was adjusted to give a happier ending.

 At the end of the book Melville invited readers who may be interested in art to visit her studio in Fitsroy Square.
 She advertised she was ‘very successful in painting posthumous portraits’.
 This advert is followed by several pages of press reviews relating to her paintings, illustrations and portraits.

-She died, aged 90, in Brentford and was buried on 29 July 1919 in Camden, London.
+She died, aged 90, in Brentford and was buried on 29 July 1919 on the western side of Highgate Cemetery.